caicloud/cyclone/docs/developer-guide.md

 ./scripts/local-up.sh
 ```

 The script would run all the dependencies in docker containers, compile and run cyclone server **locally**.
-This way is more hackable than run all services in containers.
+This way is more hackable than running all services in containers.

 Notice that if your docker daemon is running in a docker machine, maybe you need to do some additional work, such as port forwarding and so on.